 In my 20s and 30s parenting, schooling, and work kept me busy.
-To make life even more complicated I offered to be a surrogate mother for a couple as I was about to enter a masters program in social work.
+To make life even more complicated I offered to be a surrogate mother for a couple.

 After I gave birth to my surrogate son in 1987 I attended a dream retreat.
 Shortly after that weekend I started Jungian analysis, completed my social work studies, and began a doctoral program with an emphasis in depth psychology at Pacifica Graduate Institute.

 During my doctoral program I received dreams that asked me to re-claim play in my life.
 I sang out loud! danced, painted, re-searched my life….

 I developed another kind of education program for myself.
 I sought out play! modern dance classes, singing workshops, InterPlay, Voice-Movement Therapy, 5 Rhythms, improvisational theatre and dance, clowning, and many other ‘ways to play’.

 I re-membered what I loved to play with as a child and did more of that…

 Play comes naturally when we live authentically. ~Mary Alice

 My studio is based on the North Olympic Peninsula in Washington state.
 I’ve been hiking and camping on the peninsula since I was a kid and now have the pleasure of living where my Playful, Northwest Body feels most at home.

 I love meeting with women one-on-one.
 Lets Talk!

 My memoir entitled, I Would Have Named Him Peter.